Pupils with SEND: supporting mental health

 • Your whole-school approach to promoting mental wellbeing (see more about this below)

-• Warning signs to look out for and what staff should do if they're concerned about a pupil
+• Warning signs to look out for, and what staff should do if they're concerned about a pupil

 • Where pupils can go for support

-• How staff should manage disclosures
+• How staff should manage disclosures from pupils

 • Escalation processes

-• The role of parents or carers
+• The role of parents and carers